 - Is it really possible to recover from trauma when traumatic memories are either too hot to handle or hurt so much they’re hidden?

-This webinar will consist of a one-hour, content-packed presentation followed by a subsequent optional Q&A video answering questions from the audience.
+This webinar will consist of a 90-minute, content-packed presentation followed by a subsequent Q&A video (set to be released in April) answering questions from the audience.
 There will also be numerous other resources, including psychoeducational posters etc to use with clients, lifetime access, full transcript and MP3 audio for future reference, and a CPD certificate.

-The webinar launch date is 1 March 2021 and we will notify you as soon as it is available.
-Once it is available it can be viewed at any time on-demand.
+The webinar is available and can be viewed at any time on-demand.
 Although aimed primarily at counsellors and psychotherapists working with survivors of childhood trauma, the content is suitable to a wide range of professionals as well as survivors themselves.

 All online courses are priced individually and offer a single-user licence only.
 Group bookings are available here.